PRBEM/IRBEM-extras/var2hdf5/README.txt

 Each language will implement a var2hdf5 writer function and an hdf52var reader function

+A global HDF5 file attribute VAR2HDF5_SPEC_VERSION (an integer, starting at 0) will be used to track changes to the file spec and allow reverse compatibility.

 The variables are stored recursively under /var
 Each variable has a type attribute (see table below)